 The majority of households in Soledad are homeowners, with low rental and ownership vacancy rates, indicating a shortage of units available for both occupancy tenures.
 The distribution of households by tenure varies within the different neighborhoods throughout the city.
 Renters and high rates of cost-burdened renters are more concentrated in the Soledad High School/Santa Barbara Park and Gabilan/Vintage Estates neighborhoods.
 It is likely that some of the older residential subdivisions in these neighborhoods include units that have been converted to rentals.
 A mobile home park and six affordable multifamily housing complexes, including farmworker housing, are encompassed within these neighborhoods, and 8.0 percent of the renters use Housing Choice Vouchers (HCV).
-Approximately 13.4 percent of the total above moderate-income unit capacity is identified in these neighborhoods in vacant infill sites, and on Site 31 (also known as the Miravale Parcel B Project, which is a mixed-income project that is in the application phase as of February 2024) and the Vintage Estates pipeline project, providing housing mobility opportunities for higher-income homeowners and renter households.
+Approximately 7.213.4 percent of the total above moderate-income unit capacity is identified in this these neighborhoods in vacant infill sites, and the on Site 31 (also known as the Miravale Parcel B Project, which is a mixed-income project that is in the application phase as of February 2024Miravale Parcel B) and the Vintage Estates Orchard Villas pipeline projects, providing housing mobility opportunities for higher-income homeowners and renter households.
 Moderate-income and above moderate-income unit capacity identified in these high renter occupancy neighborhoods fosters income-integration and introduces additional homeowner housing into areas that have developed with high proportions of cost-burdened renter households, increasing housing mobility opportunities primarily for above moderate-income households.
-To supply additional housing mobility opportunities for lower-income renter households and help reduce high concentrations of renters in other parts of the city, 34.6 percent of lower-income unit capacity is identified on a standalone multifamily site and on Site 31 (also known as the Miravale Parcel B Project, which is a mixed-income project that is in the application phase as of February 2024) along the eastern edge of the city.
+To supply additional housing mobility opportunities for lower-income renter households and help reduce high concentrations of renters in other parts of the city, 30.534.6 percent of lower-income unit capacity is identified on a standalone multifamily site and on Site 31 (also known as the Miravale Parcel B Project, which is a mixedincome project that is in the application phase as of February 2024) within the Miravale Parcel B pipeline project along the eastern edge of the city.